Parallelogram of force

 The parallelogram of forces is a method for solving (or visualizing) the results of applying two forces to an object.

-When more than two forces are involved, the geometry is no longer parallelogrammatic, but the same principles apply.
-Forces, being vectors are observed to obey the laws of vector addition, and so the overall (resultant) force due to the application of a number of forces can be found geometrically by drawing vector arrows for each force.
-For example, see Figure 1.
-This construction has the same result as moving F2 so its tail coincides with the head of F1, and taking the net force as the vector joining the tail of F1 to the head of F2.
-This procedure can be repeated to add F3 to the resultant F1 + F2, and so forth.
+When more than two forces are involved, the geometry is no longer a parallelogram, but the same principles apply to a polygon of forces.

+The resultant force due to the application of a number of forces can be found geometrically by drawing arrows for each force.

+The parallelogram of forces is a graphical manifestation of the addition of vectors.

 Newton's proof

 Preliminary: the parallelogram of velocity

 Suppose a particle moves at a uniform rate along a line from A to B (Figure 2) in a given time (say, one second), while in the same time, the line AB moves uniformly from its position at AB to a position at DC, remaining parallel to its original orientation throughout.
 Accounting for both motions, the particle traces the line AC.
 Because a displacement in a given time is a measure of velocity, the length of AB is a measure of the particle's velocity along AB, the length of AD is a measure of the line's velocity along AD, and the length of AC is a measure of the particle's velocity along AC.
 The particle's motion is the same as if it had moved with a single velocity along AC.